floraison/flor/doc/language.md

 ### pipe or semicolon

-Pipe `|` and semicolon `;` have the same effect, the bind the two nodes they stand between in a sibling relationship.
+Pipe `|` and semicolon `;` have the same effect, they bind the two nodes they stand between in a sibling relationship.

 ```
 sequence \ a | b | c